 - Identifying the level of support required for individual children with SEND

 - The DSL is responsible for managing and dealing with all safeguarding concerns.
 For further information, please see the Safeguarding and Child Protection Policy.

-- Ensure support is in place for children in vulnerable groups (e.g. online resources, regular contact and links with agencies).
+- The DSL is responsible for ensuring support is in place for pupils in vulnerable groups (e.g online resources, regular contact and links with agencies

 5.5.
 Pupils and parents